TencentARC/InstantMesh/README.md

 ---

-This repo is the official implementation of InstantMesh, a feed-forward framework for efficient 3D mesh generation from a single image based on the LRM architecture.
+This repo is the official implementation of InstantMesh, a feed-forward framework for efficient 3D mesh generation from a single image based on the LRM/Instant3D architecture.

 https://github.com/TencentARC/InstantMesh/assets/20635237/dab3511e-e7c6-4c0b-bab7-15772045c47d